sxcdennis/basic-shell-scripting/Running Simple Tasks.md

 echo
 whoami
 ```
-<b> Example 3: This script tells username the date and how many people are logged in. </b>
+**Example 3: This script tells username the date and how many people are logged in.**
 ```
 #!/bin/bash
 # Author: Dennis